k-i-b-i-wott/ACID-Normalization-/1-ACID.md

 It means that if a transaction is committed, the changes made to the database will not be lost even if the database is shut down or the system fails.

+## Advantages of ACID properties in DBMS

+- **Data  Consistency: **ACID properties ensure that the data remains consistent and accurate after any transaction execution.

+- **Data Integrity:**  ACID properties maintain the integrity of the data by ensuring that any changes to the database are permanent and cannot be lost.

+- **Concurrency Control:** ACID properties help multiple transactions occurring concurrently by preventing interference between them.

+- **Recovery:** ACID properties ensure that in case of any failure or crash, the system can recover the data up to the point of failure or crash.